rajeeja/rajeeja.github.io/_pages/about.md

 Applied for EB2 in 2013

-Priority Date: September 2014
+Priority Date (PD): September 2014

 Applied for EB1-A in 2022 (should have applied earlier)

-Priority Date: 2023, ported from EB2 to EB1-A
+Priority Date: 2023, ported just the PD from EB2 to EB1-A

 Approved and received card: March 2024